himawhi/DemoQA/README.md

-# DemoQA
+# DEMOQA_Test_Project_1
-Automtion Testing project 01 using cypress
+This is my first QA testing project using cypress
+# DemoQA-Project-01